Lighthouses of Guyana

 ft) octagonal stone tower with lantern and gallery, painted with red and white vertical stripes.
-A photo by Amanda Richards is at right, she also has a wider view, Wikimedia has a 2013 photo, a good 2011 photo is available,
+A photo by John and Elaine Chesterton is above, Amanda Richards has a wider view, a good 2011 photo is available,

 Angelina Archer has a photo of the light in action, Huelse has a historic postcard view, and Google has a satellite

 Nigel Durrant's August 2011 photo shows the lighthouse freshly repainted and he also has a good photo of the historical display on the lighthouse.
 The lighthouse is a principal tourist attraction in Georgetown, the nation's capital.
 In 2003, a team from the Smithsonian